-A study, led by researchers at the Instituto de Astrofísica de Canarias (IAC) and carried out with OSIRIS, an instrument on the Gran Telescopio Canarias (GTC, or Grantecan), has found the most densely populated galaxy cluster formation in the primitive universe.
+A study, led by researchers at the Instituto de Astrofísica de Canarias (IAC) and carried out with OSIRIS, an instrument on the Gran Telescopio Canarias (GTC, or Grantecan), has found the most densely populated cluster of galaxies in the primitive universe.
 The researchers predict that this structure, which is at a distance of 12.5 billion light-years from us, will have evolved becoming a cluster similar to that of Virgo, a neighbor of the Local Group of galaxies to which the Milky Way belongs.
 The study is published in the specialized journal Monthly Notices of the Royal Astronomical Society (MNRAS).

 Clusters of galaxies are groups of galaxies that remain together because of the action of gravity.
 To understand the evolution of these “cities of galaxies,” scientists look for structures in formation, the so-called galaxy protoclusters, in the early universe.
 In 2012, an international team of astronomers made an accurate determination of the distance of the galaxy HDF850.1, known as one of the galaxies with the highest rate of star formation in the observable universe.
 To their surprise, the scientists also discovered that this galaxy, which is one of the most studied regions on the sky, known as the Hubble Deep Field/GOODS-North, is part of a group of around a dozen protogalaxies that had formed during the first billion years of cosmic history.

 Before its discovery, only one other similar primordial group was known.
 Now, thanks to a new piece of research with the OSIRIS instrument on the GRANTECAN, the team has shown that it is one of the most densely populated regions of galaxies in the primitive Universe, and have for the first time carried out a detailed study of the physical properties of this system.
 Rosa Calvi, formerly a postdoctoral researcher at the IAC and first author of the article, explained:

 ”Surprisingly we have discovered that all the members of the cluster studied up to now, around two dozen, are galaxies with normal star formation, and that the central galaxy appears to dominate the production of stars in this structure.”